It reduces fiber shedding and protects your clothes.

 WHO TESTED THE BAG?

-The bag was tested for a period of three years by scientific institutes, universities, representatives of the outdoor- and fashion industry and retailers.
+The bag was tested for a period of three years by scientific institutes, universities, retailers and representatives of the outdoor- and fashion industry.
 These tests serve as a basis for offering the Guppyfriend Washing Bag to their clients as a temporary solution for micro plastic pollution.
 Mainly, we have tested the Washing Bag with the following scientific and independent institutes:

 WHAT ARE THE RESULTS